jncraton/course-template/env.md

 7. Download install media for the OS of your choosing.
 Once downloaded, move the file to your VM directory and name it `install.iso`.

-8. Open a text editor and create a startup script name `run` with the following contents:
+8. Open a text editor and create a startup script named `run` with the following contents:

 ```sh
 #!/bin/bash